freenas/freenas-docs/userguide/storage.rst

   volume (pool) is created on top of the encrypted devices.
 Data is encrypted as it is written and decrypted as it is read.

-* This type of encryption is primarily useful for users storing sensitive data but wanting the ability to remove disks from the pool without having to first wipe the disk contents.
+* The type of encryption used by %brand% is primarily used to protect data against the risks of disks (or the entire system) being physically stolen, or removed to view their contents when the system is turned off.
+  Because data cannot be read without the key, it also permits disks containing sensitive data to be safely removed, repurposed or disposed of, without secure wiping or physical destruction of the magnetic platters.

-* The %brand% encryption design is only suitable for safe disposal of disks independent of the encryption key.
-As long as the key and the disks are intact, the system is vulnerable to being decrypted.
+* When disposing of disks that still contain encrypted sensitive data, the encryption key must also be destroyed or securely deleted, or if kept, then it must be held independently and securely.
+As long as a copy of the key is intact, part or all of the stored data will remain vulnerable to being decrypted.

-  Protect the key with a strong passphrase and secure all backups of it.
+* Protect the key with a strong passphrase and store all backups of the key securely.

 * If the encryption key is lost, the data on the disks is inaccessible.
 Always back up the key!